cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 tests.

 We defined a test using the `it` function inside `describe`.
-The first parameter to `describe` is a brief description of the spec, and the second parameter is a function that contains the test code.
+The first parameter to `it` is a brief description of the spec, and the second parameter is a function that contains the test code.
 In our example above, we only have one test, but soon we'll see how we can add multiple `it` blocks inside of a `describe` for a series of tests.

 The test executes one command: `cy.mount(<Stepper />)`.
-The `cy` object is another global that is used to interact with the Cypress API, and the `mount` method off of it mounts a component and prepares it for testing.
+The [cy.mount()](/api/commands/mount) method will mount our component into the test app so we can begin running tests against it.

 Now it's time to see the test in action.

 ### Running the Test

-Switch back to the browser you opened for testing, and you should now see the `Stepper.cy.jsx` file in the spec list.
+Switch back to the browser you opened for testing, and you should now see the **Stepper.cy.jsx** file in the spec list.
 Click it to see the spec execute.

 <DocsImage
   src="/img/guides/component-testing/first-test-run-react.jpg"> </DocsImage>